 where contact points for further information can be also found.
+To report bugs or ask general usage questions, please, send an email to bugreport@mld2p4.it.

 The software is available under a modified BSD license, as specified in Appendix A; please note that some of the optional third party libraries may be licensed under a different and more stringent license, most notably the GPL, and this should be taken into account when treating derived works.